NSLC November Newsletter

 Recently, the NSLC released a statement condemning the School Committee Chairperson in Marblehead for failing to negotiate with the union and failing the working class families of the town.
 That statement can be found here.
 We've also called on Beverly Mayor Cahill and School Committee Chairperson Abell to remain at the table and negotiate with the union, which is now more important than ever considering a state labor board ruled that the city was under no legal obligation to negotiate with the union while the strike is active.
 Our statement on the Beverly Mayor can be found here.
 Impressively, the Beverly teachers have also initiated a recall of Mayor Cahill, which can be read about here.

 There are several ways that we can support the teachers as they continue their strikes.
 The first is to attend their rallies and picket lines.
-You can check the union pages for Beverly, Marblehead, and Gloucester to see their updated schedules for pickets and rallies.
+You can check the union pages for Beverly and Marblehead to see their updated schedules for pickets and rallies.
 Beverly teachers are also asking for letters of support in their effort for a community petition of no confidence in Mayor Cahill, the Beverly School Committee, and Superintendent Suzanne Charochak.
 You can use this link to send a letter.

 You can also support by donating to the strike fund for each union: